Effective: October 1, 2012

 HSS expects that these Rules of the Road will evolve over time as issues arise, so please check them regularly to see what has changed.
 HSS will not notify you when the Rules of the Road are changed, and your use of the Services constitutes your agreement to the Rules of the Road as then in effect.

 HSS does not moderate the Services.
-So if you see any posting on the Services that you believe violates these Rules of the Road, please notify us at email@example.com and HSS will look into it.
-For Services not operated by HSS (such as Facebook, LinkedIn, YouTube, and foursquare), you should also notify the company that operates that Service.
+So if you see any posting on the Services that you believe violates these Rules of the Road, please notify us at firstname.lastname@example.org and HSS will look into it.
+For Services not operated by HSS (such as Facebook, LinkedIn, YouTube, foursquare, and Instagram), you should also notify the company that operates that Service.

 Enforcement of the Rules: When someone posts on the Services in a way that violates these Rules of the Road, HSS may (i) warn the person, (ii) delete some or all of the posting, and/or (iii) temporarily or permanently ban the person, depending on the gravity and number of violations and whether the operator of the Services allows it.
 Typically, a person will be warned (and the offending content removed) before that person is banned.
 In certain cases (such as extreme personal attack, threats of violence, commercial posts), HSS may remove and ban the person immediately without a warning.